rh-mobb/aro-workshop-content/aro-content/ops/3-deploy-azure-service-operator.md

 ![Azure-Service-operator](../assets/images/aso-schematic.png)

-We deploy ASO on an ARO cluster to provision and manage Azure resources.
+We will deploy ASO on an ARO cluster to provision and manage Azure resources.
 To install ASO we need:

 - An Azure Service Principal with Contributor permissions in the Azure Subscription.
-An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
-    - This will be provided to you by the event staff
+An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources. **This will be provided to you by the event staff**

 - A cert-manager operator instance.
 ASO relies on having the CRDs provided by cert-manager so it can request self-signed certificates.
 By default, cert-manager creates an Issuer of type SelfSigned, so it will work for ASO out-of-the-box.

 ###  Install and run ASO on your ARO cluster

 #### Prepare your environment
 First, set the required environment variables for your environment, be sure to replace the ClientID and Client Secret with the values you were provided, and set the correct Resource Group and Cluster Name:

 ```bash
 AZURE_TENANT_ID="$(az account show -o tsv --query tenantId)"
 AZURE_SUBSCRIPTION_ID="$(az account show -o tsv --query id)"